orionrobots/orionrobots.github.io/_posts/2014-04-13-diagnosing-the-cause.md

 ---
 layout: post
-title: Diagnosing the Cause of the blown components
+title: Diagnosing the Cause of the blown CNC components
 tags: [cnc, electronics, control board]
 ---
 After some investigation, it turned out that more than the FET was blown - the 7812 was gone, along with the fuses.
 So I had to determine how this happened.
 {% capture gallery %}{{ site.baseurl}}/galleries/2014-04-13-diagnosing-the-cause{% endcapture %}
 ![The whole control board]({{ gallery }}/the_whole_control_board.jpg)

 First was to gain a better understanding of the 555 timer based PWM circuit driving the FET.
 Going back to [the teardown]({{ site.baseurl }}/2014/02/05/teardown.html), there are two boards.
 The one above is the stepper control and computer interface board.
 This was not affected.

 The board below, with the big green screw terminals is the power and spindle control board.
 The problems are all on this board, and I will be talking about it for the rest of the write up.

 After removing this board, I got a series of photos of the underside of the board - since it appears to be a one sided board, this will allow me to trace it in more detail.